New combo therapy aims to keep stomach cancer from returning

 Summary

-This study looks at whether adding the immunotherapy drug sintilimab to standard chemotherapy (SOX) can help prevent stomach cancer from returning after surgery.
-It involves 460 adults with a specific type of advanced stomach cancer (PD-L1 positive, stage N3) who have had their tumor completely removed.
-Participants will be randomly assigned to receive either chemo alone or chemo plus sintilimab, and researchers will track how long they stay cancer-free.
+This study looks at whether adding an immunotherapy drug (sintilimab) to standard chemotherapy (SOX) can help prevent stomach cancer from coming back after surgery.
+It involves 460 adults with a specific type of advanced stomach cancer (PD-L1 positive, stage N3).
+Participants are randomly assigned to receive either the standard chemo alone or the chemo plus sintilimab, and researchers will track how long they stay cancer-free.

 Get updates